impossibledreams/wc-external-variations/readme.txt

 = Shortcode support  =

-The external URL field supports shortcodes which you can use to define standard links across the entire installation.
+This plugin provides two shortcodes that you can use within your site:
+1. [wcev_external_sku] - can be used within the variation description to insert the External SKU Field.
+2. [wcev_product_attr] - allows you to display an product attribute, used the "name" attribute to find the right attribute.

 = External SKU field =

 A second field called "External SKU" is provided for each variation.
-You can set this field and then use the placeholder *%externalsku%* within both the external URL field and the variation description.
-The combination of this substitution and the shortcode support would allow you to set a standard set of URLs across the entire site, and then only change the external SKU within each item.
+You can set this field and then use the provided shortcode to display it.

 = More Details =